vinograd47/ctest-ext/docs/usage/example.md

-# Example of CTest project script
+# Example of project script

 Assuming we have a CMake project with the following structure: